Shevnon/Coffee_Shop_Sales_Mysql_and_Excel/README.md

  ## 4. Data Import into Power BI
  * **Connection:** Established a direct connection between Power BI and the MySQL database to import cleaned and transformed data.
- * **Import Process:** Utilized Power BI Desktop to connect to MySQL, selecting relevant tables for analysis.
+ * **Import Process:** Utilized Power BI Desktop to connect to MySQL, selecting relevant table for analysis.

 ## 5. Data Modeling and Relationships (Power BI)
 * **Data Modeling:** Created a new table called **Date Table** using the the calender function(CALENDAR(MIN(Transactions[transaction_date]), MAX(Transactions[transaction_date])) then created relationships between the transaction table and date table by dragging the date on the date table and joining it with the transaction_date on the transaction table.